PowerLedger/powr/docs/src/cli/usage.md

     vote-update-commission               Update the vote account's commission
-    vote-update-validator                Update the vote account's validator identity wait-for-max-stake                   Wait for the max stake of any one node to drop below a percentage of total. withdraw-from-nonce-account          Withdraw SOL from the nonce account withdraw-from-vote-account           Withdraw lamports from a vote account into a specified account withdraw-stake                       Withdraw the unstaked SOL from the stake account
+    vote-update-validator                Update the vote account's validator identity wait-for-max-stake                   Wait for the max stake of any one node to drop below a percentage of total. withdraw-from-nonce-account          Withdraw POWR from the nonce account withdraw-from-vote-account           Withdraw from a vote account into a specified account withdraw-stake                       Withdraw the unstaked POWR from the stake account
 ```

 #### solana-account